Gerlach Flicke, Self-portrait, 1554/5

 Weaving, making armour, navigation, agriculture, hunting, medicine, living arts or sports.

-This painting shows a balance and in the balance is painting (represented by mathematical dividers used to contruct images) weighed against his own family arms.
+This painting shows a balance and in the balance is painting (represented by mathematical dividers used to construct images) weighed against his own family arms.

 George Gower (Serjeant Painter to Elizabeth I) in an inscription on his self- portrait (private collection) dated 1579.
 See catalogue entry in K. Hearn (ed.), Dynasties (Tate, 1995) for further bibliography.